 1/2 cup of fruit, preferably berries

-Or a chia pudding or vegan yogurt with fruit.
+Or enjoy a chia pudding or vegan yogurt with fruit.
 Or a savoury chickpea flour omelette.
 [High protein content]

 Have a green tea, black tea or a cup of coffee with unsweetened plant milk.
 So now you are set for the day.
 It’s best to leave 30 minutes after a vegan meal before consuming coffee or tea, because the tannin hinders iron absorption of plant based foods.

 Apple, 6 almonds [Green apples are slightly more beneficial for weight loss, due to a special fibre they contain].
 Or vegetable sticks with 2 TBS hummus.

-Gluten free wrap or standard wrap with heaps of colourful salads, hummus and chickpeas, a couple of celery and red bell pepper sticks.
+Gluten free or standard wrap with heaps of colourful salads, hummus and chickpeas, a couple of celery and red bell pepper sticks.

 Or a puréed oil free vegetable soup with a couple of small wholemeal crackers and a small side salad.
 Add half a cup of red kidney beans or chickpeas for hunger control and protein.

 Or a large mixed salad with half a cup of beans or chickpeas with an oil free dressing

 You can add half a cup cooked grains or quinoa to a salad or a mixed Buddha bowl …but always add half a cup of cooked beans, chickpeas, lentils or tofu!

 Many veggie sticks with sun dried tomato hummus.